Family Vacation Activities in Pensacola, Fla. for Children with Special Needs

 By Julie Landry Laviolette

 Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Pensacola, Fla.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in Pensacola.
+Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime at these Pensacola locations and attractions.

 Places to explore in and around Pensacola: